-Student Led Conferences are held on the last Wednesday of Terms 1, 2 and 3.
+Student Led Conferences are held on the last Wednesday of Terms 1, 2 and 3 (Terms 1 and 3 are face to face interviews and Term 2 is via telephone).
 An invitation is emailed and a text is sent home from the school.
-Times are available from 12.30pm to 6.45pm.
+Times are available from 1.30pm to 6.45pm.
 Students are required to attend and lead the discussion on their progress and their plans for improvement.
 Parents book their appointment online.